raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 30.md

 fast forward to Borso waking up with two notes next to his face - dawn breaks
-Borso wakes yawning, loosening his grip on his sword, hear paper rustle then fall and tap the end of his nose; blinks several times, opens the first of the pieces of paper looks at it still yawning, blink a few more times, how am I supposed to arrange Carthage? didn't Carthage...? guess that's clarification for the boss later... what's this postscript...? second note... mumblemumble message tray looks over to where Carlo is usually laid out
+Borso wakes yawning, loosening his grip on his sword, hear paper rustle then fall and tap the end of his nose; blinks several times, opens the first of the pieces of paper looks at it still yawning, blink a few more times, how am I supposed to arrange travel to Carthage? didn't Carthage...? guess that's clarification for the boss later... what's this postscript...? second note... mumblemumble message tray looks over to where Carlo is usually laid out
 "really boss, on my face, huh? you know I only leave you notes on your face cause you'll miss them otherwise" snorts gets up gets dressed, greets Luca and asks for message tray